newrelic/nr1-neon/docs/alert_webhook_config.md

 ![Screenshot #13](../catalog/screenshots/nr1-neon-webhookChannel13.png)

-> In step 6 of Neon's Setup Board step, enter PawsFinder Page Performance in the Alert Policy text field.
+> Take note of the name and syntax of the alert policy as you will be using this in step 6 of Neon's Setup Board step.

 > Note: An Alert has to have fired to be visible in Neon.